 Taj Rossi had made his racecourse debut at Victoria Park in early December, filling the minor placing.
 In all, he had six starts as a juvenile, winning his last two when favourite during June, in 1000 and 1400-metres handicaps at Flemington.
 It was after those two events that Cummings decided to set the colt for the rich Caulfield Guineas-Victoria Derby double in the spring.
-While his pedigree suggested the Derby distance might be a stretch, he was a relaxed colt, and as we have seen, sheer class can carry a three-year-old a long way against his own age group.
+While his pedigree suggested the Derby distance might be a stretch, he was a relaxed colt, and as we have seen, mere class can carry a three-year-old a long way against his own age group.
 Taj Rossi had commenced the new season with a minor placing in heavy ground at Moonee Valley.
 Thence came a hat-trick of wins in the V.R.C.
 Ascot Vale Stakes, V.A.T.C.
 Carrum Handicap and the M.V.R.C.
 Moonee Valley Stakes, in which he beat Purple Patch and Bush Win into the minor placings.
-It was on the strength of this sequence of victories that Taj Rossi was supported into the 3/1 second favourite for the Caulfield Guineas behind the even-money on offer about Imagele in the same race.
+It was on the strength of this sequence of victories that Taj Rossi was supported into the 3/1 second-favourite for the Caulfield Guineas behind the even-money on offer about Imagele in the same race.